-Fluorouracil is contraindicated in patients
+Fluorouracil is contraindicated in patients:

-- who have any known hypersensitivity to fluorouracil or its excipients, - who are debilitated. - who are suffering from poor nutritional state,
+• who have any known hypersensitivity to fluorouracil or its excipients,

-- who are suffering from bone marrow depression following radiotherapy or therapy with other antineoplastic agents (leucocyte count less than 5,000/mm3, platelet count less than 100,000/mm3), - who are suffering from a potentially serious infection, - who are pregnant, and - with known complete dihydropyrimidine dehydrogenase (DPD) deficiency (see section 4.4 Special warnings and precautions for use).
+- who are debilitated, - who are suffering a poor nutritional state, - who are suffering from bone marrow depression following radiotherapy or therapy with other antineoplastic agents (leukocyte count less than 5,000/mm3, platelet count less than 100,000/mm3), - who are suffering from a potentially serious infection, - who are pregnant, - with known complete dihydropyrimidine dehydrogenase (DPD) deficiency (see Section 4.4 Special Warnings and Precautions for Use).

 Fluorouracil must not be taken within 4 weeks of treatment with brivudine, sorivudine or their chemically related analogues.
-Brivudine, sorivudine and their analogues are potent inhibitors of the enzyme dihydropyrimidine dehydrogenase (DPD), which degrades fluorouracil (see section 4.5 Interactions with other medicines and other forms of interactions).
+Brivudine, sorivudine and their analogues are potent inhibitors of the enzyme dihydropyrimidine dehydrogenase (DPD), which degrades fluorouracil (see Section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).

-4.4 Special warnings and precautions for use
+4.4 Special Warnings and Precautions for Use

 It is recommended that fluorouracil be given only by or under strict supervision of a qualified physician who is well acquainted with the use of potent antimetabolites.
-Because of the possibility of severe toxic reactions, all patients should be hospitalised, at least during the initial course of therapy.
+Because of the possibility of severe toxic reactions, all patients should be hospitalized, at least during the initial course of therapy.